 Dampness, rot and infestation

 Repair category 2

-Notes There is evidence of woodworm in the roof, floor and stair timbers.
-There is dampness in the walls and floors of the front public rooms.
-A precautionary check of the entire property should be carried out by a reputable timber and damp specialist prior to purchase.
+Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+There is high ground level at the rear of the building and sub floor ventilation is limited.
+A precautionary check of the entire property, including all roof voids, should be carried out by a reputable timber and damp specialist prior to purchase.